LIKO-12/build-templates/README.md

 #### Linux

-Creates the build template for Linux machines, it runs on a linux machine and uses Lua scripts for generating the builds, it uplaods the generated build templates as artifacts.
+Creates the build template for Linux machines, it runs on a linux machine and uses Lua scripts for generating the builds, it uploads the generated build templates as artifacts.

 #### macOS

-Creates the build templates for macOS machines, it runs on a linux machine and uses a Lua script for patching a file during the process, it uploads the generated build templates as artifcats.
+Creates the build templates for macOS machines, it runs on a linux machine and uses a Lua script for patching a file during the process, it uploads the generated build templates as artifacts.

 #### Android